 What Is the LHA Peel and How Is It Different?

-The LHA Peel, also known as the Lala Peel, is designed for skin that doesn’t tolerate traditional acids.
-Its main ingredient, Lipo-Hydroxy Acid, is a gentler derivative of salicylic acid.
-With a pH of 5.5, which is close to the skin’s natural balance, it reduces the risk of inflammation, dryness, and barrier damage.
+The LHA Peel, also known as the Lala Peel, is used on skin that does not tolerate stronger acids.
+Its main ingredient, Lipo Hydroxy Acid, is a derivative of salicylic acid at a pH close to the skin’s natural level to help reduce irritation and dryness.

-Formulated with Lipo-Hydroxy Acid and hydrating lipids, it restores elasticity and hydration during exfoliation.
-It treats acne, sun-related dullness, and uneven texture while keeping skin calm and comfortable.
+Formulated with Lipo Hydroxy Acid and hydrating lipids, it supports elasticity and hydration during exfoliation.
+It may help with acne-prone skin, sun related dullness and uneven texture, and may leave the skin feeling calmer.

 Lipo-Hydroxy Acid in Skin Treatments

-Lipo-hydroxy acid belongs to the BHA family but acts differently from traditional salicylic acid.
-Its larger molecular structure slows penetration, reducing the risk of irritation and preserving the skin’s natural defences.
-This makes it suitable for sensitive skin, post-procedure recovery, and rosacea.
+Lipo Hydroxy Acid belongs to the BHA family but behaves differently from traditional salicylic acid.
+Its larger molecular structure slows penetration, which may help lower the chance of irritation and support the skin barrier.
+Because of this, LHA is often used for sensitive or reactive skin, post procedure recovery and rosacea prone skin in Hobart.

 Benefits of the LHA Peel for Sensitive, Acne-Prone, or Ageing Skin